sam51210/SysRIP/README.md

 SysRIP makes it easy to perform different tasks on your device and also speeds them up.

+# IMPORTANT TRIAGE UPDATE
+Running SysRIP in Triage will provide a false score of 10.
+Please run this in another analysis tool (such as VirusTotal) or review the code manually.

 # SysRIP News Dedicated Pages
 ## Page 1
 - Main SysRIP news